SigmaEval/SigmaEval/README.md

 **Phase 1: Test Setup**

 1.  **Defining Behavior with BDD:** You start by defining a test scenario using a `BehavioralTest` with its `Given`, `When`, and `Then` clauses.
 This sets the stage for the entire evaluation.
-2.  **Creating the Rubric:** Based on the `outcome` you specified in the `Then` clause, SigmaEval generates a detailed 1-10 scoring rubric.
+2.  **Creating the Rubric:** Based on the `expected_behavior` you specified in the `Then` clause, SigmaEval generates a detailed 1-10 scoring rubric.
 This rubric is created once per test case and ensures that every interaction is evaluated against the same consistent criteria (see Appendix A for an example).

 **Phase 2: Data Collection (Repeated for `num_of_samples`)**